Anaqor: Shaping the Future of Community-Built Quantum Solutions

 How Do You Build a Platform for Quantum Applications?

 We extend the capabilities of quantum developers with automated software engineering capabilities.
-Just like the API economy enabled developers to provide code snippets in whatever programming language to make them easily useable across software products, we’ll do the same for quantum software by developing PlanQK, a platform and an ecosystem for quantum applications.
+Just like the API economy enabled developers to provide code snippets in whatever programming language to make them easily useable across software products, we’ll do the same for quantum software by developing PlanQK, a platform and ecosystem for quantum applications.

 Users can supercharge their processes without having to know how to deploy quantum code on a quantum computer.
 They can consume it through an API, and we’ll do the hard work in the background.
 It relies on a transaction-based business model that thrives from a big community, and we’ve grown the PlanQK to over 100 partner organizations, mostly through word of mouth.